-Matthew 22:37 "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.'
+"You shall love the Lord Matthew 22:37 your God with all your heart, and with all your soul, and with all your mind.'

-"This is the great and foremost commandment.
+v.
+38 "This is the great and foremost commandment.

 "The second is like it, 'You shall love your neighbor as yourself.'